lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Dec.
 2021\] My advisor (@ Rutgers) Prof. Yingying Chen is named National Academy of Inventors Fellow and 2021 ACM Distinguished Scientist.
 Congratulations!
 [Link1](https://www.ece.rutgers.edu/news/professor-named-national-academy-inventors-fellow)[Link2](https://www.ece.rutgers.edu/news/yingying-chen-selected-2021-acm-distinguished-member)

 \[Dec.
 2021\] Four papers were accepted by IEEE INFOCOM 2022, among which one was completed by my advised Ph.D. student Meng Chen.
 Congratulations!

+\[Jun.
+2021\] My advised undergradute student Meng Chen received the Outstanding Bechalor Dissertation Award of ZJU College of Computer Science and Technology in 2021.
+Congradulations!

 \[May 2021\] One paper was accepted by ACM MobiHoc 2021.